IpsumLorem16/grid-selector/readme.md

 For the camera viewer app

-This is the layout tool, to select areas form a grid, where to pace the cameras.
+This is the layout tool, to select areas from a grid, for placing the cameras.